Article: Seiko SWR: New models have arrived at PSB Watches

 SWR108: The successor to the SWR054

-Ideal for: An elegant gift, an accessible formal watch.
+Ideal for: An elegant gift, an accessible ceremonial watch.

 SWR110: The successor to the SWR066

-The SWR110 offers an entirely gold-tone variation: case, dial, and bracelet all feature the same golden theme for a sophisticated monochrome effect.
-The SWR066 had already appealed to an audience fond of this style; the SWR110 is its improved version with sapphire and 50m water resistance.
+The SWR110 offers an entirely gold-tone variation: case, dial, and bracelet all feature the same golden hue for a sophisticated monochrome effect.
+The SWR066 had already appealed to an audience who loved this style; the SWR110 is its improved version with sapphire and 50m water resistance.

 Ideal for: Women who like statement watches but remain elegant.